2016 Major League Baseball postseason: (1) Texas Rangers vs. (4) Toronto Blue Jays

 This was the second straight postseason meeting between the Blue Jays and Rangers.
 The Blue Jays once again emerged victorious, sweeping the Rangers to advance to the ALCS for the second year in a row.
-In Arlington, the Blue Jays blew out the Rangers in Game 1, and then won Game 2 by a 5-3 score to go up 2-0 in the series headed back to Toronto.
-The Blue Jays took Game 3 in extra innings, capped off by an error made by Texas' Rougned Odor while attempting a double play - the throw went wide of first baseman Mitch Moreland, which allowed Toronto's Josh Donaldson to run to home plate and clinch the series win for the Blue Jays.

-This is the last postseason series win by the Blue Jays, as well as the last postseason series ever played at Globe Life Park.
+Marco Estrada pitched eight innings of shutout ball as the Blue Jays blew out the Rangers in Game 1.
+In Game 2, four different players homered for the Blue Jays as the won 5–3 to go up 2–0 in the series headed to Toronto.
+Game 2 was the last postseason game ever played at Globe Life Park.
+The Blue Jays took Game 3 in extra innings, capped off by an error made by Texas' Rougned Odor while attempting a double play — the throw went wide of first baseman Mitch Moreland, which allowed Toronto's Josh Donaldson to run to home plate and clinch the series win for the Blue Jays.

-As of 2022, this is the last postseason appearance by the Rangers.
+The Rangers would return to the postseason in 2023, where they would go on to win the World Series.

 (2) Cleveland Indians vs. (3) Boston Red Sox

-This was the fifth postseason meeting between the Red Sox and Indians.
-The Indians won in 1995 and 1998, while the Red Sox won in 1999 and 2007.
+This was the fifth postseason meeting between the Red Sox and Indians (1995, 1998, 1999, 2007).
 The Indians swept the Red Sox to return to the ALCS for the first time since 2007.

-The Indians narrowly took Game 1 by holding off a late Red Sox rally.
-In Game 2, the Indians shut out the Red Sox, 6-0, thanks to a solid pitching performance from Corey Kluber.
-When the series shifted to Boston for Game 3, the Tribe struck first with an early lead which they did not relinquish, and closed out the series.
+The Indians prevailed in a Game 1 slugfest, as each team had three home runs each.
+Corey Kluber pitched seven innings of shutout ball as the Indians won 6–0 to take a 2–0 series lead headed to Boston.
+In Game 3, the Indians’ bullpen ended a potential rally by the Red Sox as they won by one run to complete the sweep.
+Game 3 would ultimately be David Ortiz’s final postseason game, and he would retire after the season.

-With the win, the Indians improved their postseason record against the Red Sox to 3-2, winning in 1995, 1998, and 2016.
-The Red Sox returned to the postseason the next year, but were defeated by the Houston Astros in four games in the ALDS.
+With the win, the Indians improved their postseason record against the Red Sox to 3–2.
+The Indians’ 2016 ALDS victory started a streak of playoff success for Cleveland-based teams against their Boston counterparts, as the NBA’s Cleveland Cavaliers then defeated the Boston Celtics in the Eastern Conference Finals of the NBA Playoffs in 2017 and 2018.